KULeuvenNeuromechanics/PredSim/Documentation/PrivateForkPredSim.md

 <img src="./FiguresForDocumentation/PredSim_private-public_link.jpg" width="500" height="auto" label="fig1">
 </p>

+> Figure 1.
+Different types of repositories, and how they can be linked.

 After completing these steps, you have created 2 linked PredSim repositories:
 - private remote (orange, top right), to which you can invite others to collaborate